JimmyRespawn/PassionNano/productblog/content/docs/iptv/_index.md

 ### Is there mobile version for IPTV Fluent

 iOS and iPad verison is available at app store.
-[Click here to download for free](https://apps.apple.com/app/id6744343679?ct=officialwebsite)).
+[Click here to download for free](https://apps.apple.com/app/id6744343679?pt=127753526&mt=8&ct=officialwebsite&platform=iphone).

+### Media Hub for Emby, Jellyfin and WebDAV

+Starting at v1.0.34 for Windows & Xbox version.
+The app supports Emby, Jellyfin, WebDAV and DLNA as media servers.

+Access it by clicking the top right botton in the `Library` Page.

+The media info is accessible for Emby and Jellyfin servers.
+Currently there is no poster wall for medias yet.
+We'll see how it performs as media player now.

+The app is aiming to be a multi-media hub as Infuse and Kodi did in iOS and Android.

+P.S.
+On console you may experience glitch in few 4K videos due to codec issue.
+The only fix is using DLNA for these videos as replacement.